 You cannot improve your ROI and campaigns unless you thoroughly track their results.
 You can make variations in an ad or its targeting in several ways to affect outcomes.
 Try out various combinations and track results to determine which target audience and ad type are the most effective.

-For instance, you can use variations like different CTAs or distinct background colors for your ads.
+For instance, you can use variations like different CTAs or distinct background colors for your PPC advertising.

-The return on investment from pay-per-click is an essential measure of success since it shows how well you are doing in your campaigns and how much you need to improve.
+The PPC return on investment/PPC ROI is an essential measure of success since it shows how well you are doing in your campaigns and how much you need to improve.

 There are various ways you can measure the ROI and track their results to figure out how you can improve them to make money on your PPC campaigns.
 Try different methods and see which one aligns with your audience and ads the most.
 Stick to it instead of going back and forth to ensure a steady approach.